agathis-project/agathis-project/AP-8/AP-8.md

 ![AP Workflow](AP-8-1p2.png)

-**Someone (called author herein) got an idea:** to engage the Agathis Project, the author should get a AP number.
+**Someone (called author herein) got an idea:** to engage the Agathis Project, the author should get an AP number.

   1. go to agathis-project repo and **open an new issue** labelled **New idea**.
   2. **title** it with intended AP title.